liujie290/csc591-capstone/README.md

 ## word2vec ipython file

 This is a ipython notebook file containing work perform for bill corpus of text work.
 The data is in word2vec_datafile.zip or the scraper can optionally used to load it.
 This will need to be unziped into a subfolder called data to properly work, or change paths in the notebook.
+The structure after unzipping should be like this in data folder, "data/109/*", "data/110/*", etc.

 ## Comparison.py: